Law of the instrument: Related concepts

 Other forms of narrow-minded instrumentalism include: déformation professionnelle, a French term for "looking at things from the point of view of one's profession", and regulatory capture, the tendency for regulators to look at things from the point of view of the profession they are regulating.

+Television

+In the Sci-Fi series The Expanse, Avasarala says "For a hammer, everything looks like a nail" in reference to The Golden Hammer analogy, when she criticised the Military Leaders to see enemies actions behind everything.